 Family Visits and Book Share are additional privileged visits over and above the usual entitlement.
 Visiting Orders are not required.
 Applications to attend a these must come from the prisoner and be approved.
 Family Visits can be applied for by visitors on behalf of the prisoner also.

 Biometrics ID is used for visitors and all visitors will be photographed (except children).

-Searching: Searching consists of rub down, metal detector, passive drugs dog.
+Searching consists of rub down, metal detector, passive drugs dog.

 Religious head wear and other religious garments are acceptable

 Babies who are brought into a prison may be given a basic or detailed search.